galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-seq-basic-pipeline/tutorial.md

 It's now time to apply these thresholds to our data!
 First, a reminder of how many cells and genes are in your object: `25281 cells` and `35734 genes`.
 Let's see how that changes each time!

 > ### {% icon details %} Working in a group?
 Decision-time!
-> If you are working in a group, you can now divvy up a decision here with one *control* and the rest varied numbers so that you can compare results throughout the tutorials.
+> If you are working in a group, you can now divide up a decision here with one *control* and the rest varied numbers so that you can compare results throughout the tutorials.
 > - Control
 >      - **log1p_n_genes_by_counts** > `5.7`
 >      - **log1p_total_counts** > `6.3`